Brandon Roy: Personal life

 Roy's longtime girlfriend Tiana Bardwell delivered their first child, Brandon Jr., whom they nicknamed BJ, on March 27, 2007, in Seattle.
+BJ also played at Garfield High School and plays at the University of Washington.

 Roy and Bardwell had their second child, Mariah Leilani, in January 2009.
 They were married on September 4, 2010, in West Linn, Oregon.

 On April 29, 2017, Roy was shot and received non-life-threatening injuries while attending a party at his grandmother's home in Compton, California.